ashishkpathak-connect/certificate-controller/README.md

 # certificate-controller
 ## Overview
 The certificate-controller aims to solve generation of Self Signed TLS Certificates by automation.
 It adds new custom resource certificates(Kind: Certificate) to Kubernetes.

 ## Description
-The certificate-controller manages creation/update/delete of custom resource Certificate on kubernetes and creates/updates/deletes a TLS type Secret containing Self Signed Certificate and Private Key in an automated way.
+The certificate-controller manages creation/update/delete of custom resource certificates(kind: Certificate) on kubernetes and creates/updates/deletes a TLS type Secret containing Self Signed Certificate and Private Key in an automated way.
 The Secret can then be used by applications to secure their HTTP endpoints.
 It's a self-service way of requesting TLS certificates for application developers.
 It was scaffolded using a modern framework kubebuilder and uses Ginkgo for [tests](internal/controller/certificate_controller_test.go)/[tests](internal/certs/selfsignedcert_test.go).

 ## Features
 - Supports Creation/Update/Deletion of TLS type Secret.
-- Supports Status as per [metav1.Condition].
+- Supports Status as per [metav1.Condition](https://pkg.go.dev/k8s.io/apimachinery/pkg/apis/meta/v1#Condition).
 - Supports Finalizers to ensure deletion of secret in case of Certificate delete or update.
 - Supports Emitting events for different [phases](api/v1/certificate_types.go) of Secret lifecycle.
 Visible in `kubectl describe certificates` output.
 - Supports Custom [metrics](internal/controller/certificate_controller.go) certStatus and secretEvents of type Counter to track certificates(Available/Degraded) and secrets(create/delete) respectively.